 The iPod Photo Cache will be in your Catalogs folder.
 The location of your Catalogs folder will vary depending on which version of Adobe Photoshop Album 2.0 or later or Adobe Photoshop Elements 3.0 or later you're using.
 The default location is in this Adobe article in the "Catalog differences between versions" section.

-From a Folder on Mac OS X, Windows XP, Windows Vista, Windows 7, or Windows 8
+From a Folder on Mac OS X, Windows XP, Windows Vista, Windows 7, Windows 8, or Windows 10

 The iPod Photo Cache will be in the folder you selected to sync with.

 - The iPod Photo Cache folder can be larger than the size of the photos being synced.

 - The size of the iPod Photo Cache might vary depending on the device being synced.
 The higher resolution a device is, the larger the iPod Photo Cache will be.

 - If you're syncing with multiple devices, your iPod Cache might contain multiple optimizations of the same images.